Looking to spend a weekend in Penticton? We’ve got the perfect 3 day Penticton itinerary for you!

 Day 1 – Evening

 It’s time to celebrate your arrival in Penticton!
-As well as as good selection of bars and restaurants, Penticton’s downtown core is home to five excellent craft breweries.
+Penticton’s downtown core has a great choice of bars and restaurants as well as five excellent craft breweries.

 Each of these breweries have at least one patio, offering the chance to enjoy a tipple or two in the evening sun.
 Food is also available, so you can stay for dinner or move on to another spot.

-If you have your heart set on a particular destination (or time), I would suggest making a reservation during the summer months.
+If you have your heart set on a particular dining destination, I would suggest making a reservation during the summer months.

 Our favourite downtown (or downtown adjacent) restaurants include: